menu

 Salem is a tiny town located in the state of New York.
 With a population of 811 people and two associated neighborhoods, Salem is the 798th largest community in New York.
-Salem has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Telecommuters are a relatively large percentage of the workforce: 9.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Salem telecommute to their jobs.
+Overall, about 9.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Salem in 2022 was $41,164, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,656 for a family of four.
 However, Salem contains both very wealthy and poor people as well.